Singular stochastic integral operators: Singular y -kernels of H ormander and Dini type

 An $L^r$-variant of \eqref{eq:hormconvolution} already appeared in \cite{Ho60}.

 By definition an $(\epsilon,2)$-standard kernel is also an $(\omega,2)$-Dini kernel.
-As in the deterministic setting an $(\omega,2)$-Dini kernel is also an $2$-H\"ormander kernel.
-The proof is a straightforward adaptation of the proof in the deteministic setting.
-For convenience of the reader we include the details. \begin{lemma} Let $X,Y$ be a Banach spaces and suppose that $K\colon\R^d \times \R^d \to \mc{L}(X,Y)$ is an $(\omega,2)$-Dini kernel.
+As in the deterministic setting an $(\omega,2)$-Dini kernel is also a $2$-H\"ormander kernel.
+The proof is a straightforward adaptation of the proof in the deterministic setting.
+For the convenience of the reader we include the details. \begin{lemma} Let $X,Y$ be Banach spaces and suppose that $K\colon\R^d \times \R^d \to \mc{L}(X,Y)$ is an $(\omega,2)$-Dini kernel.
 Then $K$ is a $2$-H\"ormander kernel with

 \end{lemma}

 \begin{proof} We will only show \eqref{eq:horm1}, as \eqref{eq:horm2} follows analogously.
 Let $B=B(s,r)\subseteq \R^d$ be a ball and take $s^1,s^2 \in \frac{1}{2}B$.
 Then $\abs{s-s^j} \leq \frac{1}{2}r \leq \frac{1}{2}\abs{s-t}$ for any $t \in \R^d \setminus B$, so